 Uniforms are as follows:

-Men: Black tuxedos, white wing-tip shirt, black socks, and black shoes, and marine blue bowtie (must be ordered through Walton Chorus Boosters at a cost of $4.50.)
-Gentlemen may purchase their tuxes, shirt, socks and shoes at the vendor of their choice, but King Tux comes to our school to fit our young men.
+Men: Black tuxedos, white wing-tip shirt, black socks, and black shoes, and marine blue bowtie (must be ordered through Walton Chorus Boosters at a cost of $5.00.)
+Gentlemen may purchase their tuxes, shirt, socks and shoes at the vendor of their choice.
+The chorus department’s selected vendor is Bel Fiore in the Woodlawn Shopping Center.